shahidlatif2021/xcodeservertest/README.md

 1- Checkout code from https://github.com/shahidlatif2021/Splito and start implement following scenarios.

-2- Add 10 records for bills by randomly selecting total number of people and total bill.
+2- Verify that user cannot enter bill more than 10000.
+3- Verify that in View Bill History Screen there is no record 4- Veirfy that in View Bill History Screen that total number of people is 0 by default 5- Verify that in View Bill History screen that total bill is 0 by default.